cryptocopycats/awesome-cryptokitties-bubble/README.md

 Too simple.
 Buy, sell and hodl (collect).
 That's it.
 Fixed 10 000  collection.
 No new CyperPunks creation (eg. pairing of genomes) possible.
 No growth.
-No "mystery" genome and new surprise genes and attributes etc.
+No "mystery" genome and new surprise genes and attributes etc. Where's the fun? :-).